-In turn, Figure 6.c is based on a different question from the General Social Survey that, instead of using a vague question, it elicits support for a specific tax: "Do you consider the amount of federal income tax which you have to pay as too high, about right, or too low?"
-Figure 6.c shows that the share of Democrats who think federal taxes are too high (60.5%) is a bit lower, but just slightly, than the corresponding share of Republicans (62.6%).
+However, not all survey questions are created equal.
+We provide evidence that survey data may exaggerate the differences between Democrats and Republicans but only when questions use vague terms.
+Figure 6.c is based on a different question from the General Social Survey.
+This question elicits support for a specific tax: "Do you consider the amount of federal income tax which you have to pay as too high, about right, or too low?"
+Figure 6.c shows that the share of Democrats who think federal taxes are too high (60.5%) is a bit lower, but only slightly, than the corresponding share of Republicans (62.6%).
 In other words, when asked in more concrete terms, the differences between Democrats and Republicans are smaller and more consistent with the revealed-preference data from our study.
 Indeed, we find consistent results using other survey questions.
-For instance, Figure 6.d is based on a question that we included in the Mturk Survey and is identical to the question from Figure 6.c but asks about property taxes instead of the federal income taxes: "Do you consider the amount of property taxes you pay to be too low, about right, or too high?"
-The results from Figure 6.d are consistent with the results from Figure 6.c: the share of Democrats saying that property taxes are too high (36.9%) is a bit lower, but not much lower, than the corresponding share of Republicans (42.9%).
+For instance, Figure 6.d is based on a question that we included in the MTurk Survey that is identical to the question from Figure 6.c but asks about property taxes instead of federal income taxes: "Do you consider the amount of property taxes you pay to be too low, about right, or too high?"
+The results from Figure 6.d are consistent with the results from Figure 6.c: the share of Democrats responding that property taxes are too high (36.9%) is lower, but not much lower, than the corresponding share of Republicans (42.9%).

-In Appendix A.6.3 we show that the results are similar for other survey questions on specific tax policies or that make explicit a requirement to balance government revenues and expenditures.
-Specifically, the results show relatively low levels of political polarization in the responses to a question that makes explicit that higher taxes are required for the provision of high level of government services and to a question on social norms about the fair distribution of a given a amount of taxes between two properties of different values.
+In Appendix A.6.4, we show that the results are similar for other survey questions on specific tax policies.
+Specifically, the results show relatively low levels of political polarization in the responses to a question explaining that higher taxes are required for the provision of high level of government services and to a question on social norms about the fair distribution of a given amount of taxes between two properties of different values.
+Indeed, these findings relate to evidence from Stantcheva (2020) showing that, in the context of the effects of tax policies, the degree of partisan polarization depends on the question used.
+For example, more polarization occurs for questions about the broad effects of tax policies (e.g., the overall effect on the economy) than those about specific effects of tax policies (e.g., the effect on individual taxpayers).

-64 Indeed, there is evidence that in a number of topics such as estate taxation there are specific words that may cue partisan responses (Gentzkow and Shapiro, 2010).
+68 Indeed, evidence indicates that specific words on a number of topics, such as estate taxation, may cue partisan responses (Gentzkow and Shapiro, 2010).